awesomelemonade/Evolution/README.md

 Evolution
 =========
 A project created by awesomelemonade.
-First versions created in 2012 (Not uploaded to github).
+First versions created in 2012 (not uploaded to github).
 First commit in this version dates back to 2015.
 This project is a playground for experimenting with various ideas I have learned throughout my experience with computer graphics.

 Features
 --------